C0deH4cker/Fission/fission.md

 @:          Swaps the atom's mass and energy.

-K:          Acts as a stack: atoms that hit this from above, below, or the right are pushed to the stack.
-When it's hit from the left by
+K:          Acts as a stack: atoms that hit this are pushed to the stack.
+When it's hit from by an atom with at least 1 energy unit, every
-            an atom, every atom stored in the stack is popped, one at a time, and the atom that triggered this is destroyed.
-All atoms exit the stack from the left.
+            atom stored in the stack is popped, one at a time, and the atom that triggered this is destroyed.
+All atoms exit the stack moving the same direction they were when they entered.
+The mass of the atom which hit this component is used as the number of ticks between releasing each atom.
+For example, if an energized atom with a mass of <= 1 hits the stack, atoms will be popped out one every tick.
+An atom with a mass of 2 will make the atoms be popped once every other tick.

-E:          Same as a stack, except this is a queue (FIFO rather than LIFO).
+Q:          Same as a stack, except this is a queue (FIFO rather than LIFO).

 Z, S:       Act as rotational mirrors.
 Atoms will turn 90 degrees to the left or right, respectively, when the hit this component.
 Any atom with
             at least 1 energy will pass straight through this, and its energy will be decremented.